csiro-robotics/Wild-Places/README.md

 ```
 @inproceedings{2023wildplaces,
   title={Wild-Places: A Large-Scale Dataset for Lidar Place Recognition in Unstructured Natural Environments},
-  author={Vidanapathirana, Kavisha and Knights, Joshua and and Ramezani, Milad and Moghadam, Peyman and Sridharan, Sridha and Fookes, Clinton},
+  author={Knights, Joshua and Vidanapathirana, Kavisha and Ramezani, Milad and Sridharan, Sridha and Fookes, Clinton and Moghadam, Peyman},
   year={2023},
   booktitle={IEEE International Conference on Robotics and Automation (ICRA)},
   eprint={arXiv preprint arXiv:2211.12732}